 - enables start-ups to validate their proof-of-concept through a reality check with a huge audience of individuals.
 A successful crowdfunding campaign provides strong market validation, while failure imparts feedbacks and insights that are also beneficial to the business. - serves as a powerful marketing tool for MSMEs, since crowdfunding campaigns are real marketing campaigns that raise awareness of the company's brand and its products or services.
-In addition to reaching investors, crowdfunding campaigns helpgain new customers. - creates financial leverage with other forms of financing, since a successful crowdfunding campaign helps to strengthen the company's financial structure (e.g. in the case of equity crowdfunding) and high-lights that there is a potential market for its business.
-These are useful arguments to convince banks, VCs, and angel investors when seeking additional funds. - helps promote gender equality by opening up a new market to the crowd, rather than being dominated by a small number of gatekeepers.
-It also promises to reduce cultural barriers typically faced by participants in traditional financial markets.
+In addition to reaching investors, crowdfunding campaigns helpgain new customers. - · creates financial leverage with other forms of financing, since a successful crowdfunding campaign helps to strengthen the company's financial structure (e.g. in the case of equity crowdfunding) and highlights that there is a potential market for its business.
+These are useful arguments to convince banks, VCs, and angel investors when seeking additional funds.